uzh-dqbm-cmi/lab-website/content/post/datatc-intro/index.md

 That's 163 characters to type, just to take a open a file!
 Not to mention the annoyance of having to look up the time stamp of the latest model filename, and the frustration of remembering _"Does pickle use `r` mode, or `rb`, or `rb+` ...?"_ That is one snippet of code I am _not_ happy about writing and re-writing multiple times every day.

 I didn't become a computer scientist to memorize long tedious strings- I became a computer scientist to automate all the things!
-That's why I built data traffic control- a python library that makes it painless to access and open all of your data files.
+That's why I built **data traffic control**- a python library that automates everyday interactions with your data.

-Here's what the same code looks like in data traffic control:
+Here's what the same data file access looks like in data traffic control:

 ```python
 import datatc as dtc